Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: Method

 \section{Method}

-Our current research applies pseudo-rehearsal to deep Q-learning so that a DQN can be used to learn multiple Atari 2600 games in sequence.
+Our current research applies pseudo-rehearsal to deep Q-learning so that a DQN can be used to learn multiple Atari $2600$ games\footnote{A brief summary of the Atari $2600$ games learnt in this paper can be found in~\ref{append-games}.} in sequence.
 All agents select between 18 possible actions representing different combinations of joystick movements and pressing the fire button.
 Our DQN is based upon~\cite{mnih2015human} with a few minor changes which we found helped the network to learn the individual tasks quicker.
-The specifics of these changes can be found in the appendices.
+The specifics of these changes can be found in~\ref{append-DQN}.
 Our initial experiments aim to comprehensively evaluate RePR by comparing it to competing methods.
 In these experiments, conditions are taught Road Runner, Boxing and James Bond.
 These were chosen as they were three conceptually different games in which a DQN outperforms humans by a wide margin~\cite{mnih2015human}.
 The tasks were learnt in the order specified above.
 The final experiment aims to test the capacity of RePR and analyse whether the model fails gracefully or catastrophically when pushed beyond its capacity.
 In this condition we extend the sequence learnt with the Atari games Pong, Atlantis and Qbert.
 Due to the exceptionally long computational time required for running conditions in this experiment, only RePR and rehearsal methods were tested with a single seed on this extended sequence.
 The procedure for this extended experiment is identical to the procedure described below for the initial experiments, except for two differences.
 Firstly, learning is slowed down by reducing $\alpha$ and doubling the LTM system's training time.
 Secondly, a larger DQN and GAN is used to ensure the initial size of the networks is large enough to learn some of the extended sequence of tasks\footnote{Importantly, even when using larger networks, RePR is still pushed beyond its capacity as the results from this experiment clearly demonstrate forgetting.}.
-Specific details for the extended experiment can be found in the appendix.
+Specific details for the extended experiment can be found in~\ref{append-extend}.
+The details of the experimental conditions used in this paper can be found in Table~\ref{exp-conds}.